Scalable Neural Decoder for Topological Surface Codes

-One particularly notable measure to illustrate the inner workings of our divide-and-conquer approach is the `effective error rate', i.e. the reduction of errors obtained after performing the first step of our algorithm -- the preprocessing using a subsystem mask and neural network-based local decoding.
+One measure to illustrate the inner workings of our hierarchical approach is an `effective error rate', i.e.\ the reduction of errors obtained after performing the first step of our algorithm -- the preprocessing using a subsystem and neural network-based local decoding.
 Shown in Fig.~\ref{Fig:EffectiveErrorRate}, this effective error rate reveals that this preprocessing step is particularly powerful at low error rates, i.e. in the regime where few long-range errors occur.
 Here one can reduce the initial error rate by more than two orders of magnitude (see the right panel of Fig.~\ref{Fig:EffectiveErrorRate}), thereby significantly speeding up the subsequent UF decoding step (as compared to a direct application to the original syndrome).

 As such one might naively expect the biggest computing gain of our algorithm in the low-noise regime.
 For practical implementations this is, however, not true as becomes apparent when performing run time measurements of our decoder.
 Such measurements are illustrated in Fig.~\ref{Fig:Scaling} where the decoding time (again averaged over $10^6$ error instances) is plotted versus the linear system size for different error rates.
-The top panel nicely demonstrates that, for large system sizes, we find near linear scaling for both the UF and our divide-and-conquer UF+ML decoder, independent of the error rate.
-Note that our ML-assisted decoder easily scales up to $2 \times 255 \times 255 \approx 130,000$ qubits where the decoding time per instance is still a fraction of a second -- this should be contrasted to other ML-based decoders reported in the literature, which could not be scaled beyond a hundred qubits (see the overview in Table \ref{Tab:Comparisons} of the Appendix).
+The top panel nicely demonstrates that, for large system sizes, we find near linear scaling for both the UF and our hierarchical UF+ML decoder, independent of the error rate.
+Note that our ML-assisted decoder easily scales up to $2 \times 255 \times 255 \approx 130,000$ qubits where the decoding time per instance is still a fraction of a second -- this should be contrasted to other ML-based decoders reported in the literature, which could not be scaled beyond a hundred qubits (see the overview in the appendix Table \ref{Tab:Training}).